stencila/hub/broker/README.md

 ### Alternatives

 Celery [supports several brokers](https://docs.celeryproject.org/en/latest/getting-started/brokers/index.html).
 It should be fairly straightforward to swap out Redis for RabbitMQ if that's what you prefer.

+We may use RabbitMQ in the future because it allows for [multi-tenancy via virtual hosts](https://www.rabbitmq.com/vhosts.html).
+This could be used to allow accounts to provide their own workers by connecting to their own broker `vhost`.